InfyniteHeap/gridcore/CONTRIBUTING.md

 # Contributing to gridcore

 Thank you for your interest in contributing to gridcore!
-You can fork this repository, create an independent branch alongside of the main branch, apply your changes and create a Pull Request!
+You can fork this repository, create an independent branch alongside the main branch, apply your changes, and submit a Pull Request!

 When you make your changes, please follow these code formats:

-1. The Order of Importing
+1. Order of Importing

-We first import items from local create, then the standard library, and last the third-party crates:
+We first import items from local modules, then the standard library, and finally third-party crates:

 ```rust
 use crate::mod_name::StructureName;